bingson/WinGolems/Readme.md

 }

 ```
-Note: that the base ~win label suffix will be checked if no valid `GoSub` label found with a user-entered CB suffix.
+Note: that the base ~win label suffix will be checked if no valid `GoSub` label found with a user-defined CB suffix.

 <br></p></details>

 <details><summary>&nbsp;📕&nbsp;<b> Developer mode free keys</b></summary><p>

-The developer mode is a hidden interface template found in the _system.ahk file.
-The developer mode adds an interface layer that leverages the unique keyboard layout of Lenovo Trackpoint Keyboards (as shown in the keyboard layout image in the intro).
-In short, it adds shortcuts by transforming the PrintScreen key into another modifier key as ell as mouse click functions designed to work with the TrackPoint nub.
+The developer mode is a hidden template found in the _system.ahk file that adds an interface layer designed for the unique keyboard layout of a Lenovo Trackpoint Keyboards (e.g., transforms PrintScreen key into a modifier key, adds special macros designed to work with the TrackPoint nub and mouse keys).

 Turning on the developer interface does not make sense for non-TrackPoint keyboard layouts, leaving free keys that should be reassigned.